-Employee engagement is one of the biggest drivers of customer service quality and employee retention.
-Most customer service leaders know it’s important (critical, even) to recognize and reward service excellence.
-But many of them don’t have a formal call center rewards program in place.
-They figure it’s out of their reach.
+Agent engagement is one of the biggest drivers of improving customer service and reducing attrition.
+Customer service leaders know it’s critical to recognize and reward top performance, but many of them lack a complete rewards program.

-If you’ve nixed the idea of a call center rewards program for similar reasons, here’s the truth: there is nothing preventing you from recognizing your top performers.
-Your options are limited only by your imagination.
-Some of the best, most effective rewards require no investment at all.
-And there’s no “right” way to distribute rewards; you just need to determine which approach is the best fit for your operation and will deliver the most value.
+Nixed the idea of a call center rewards program for similar reasons?
+Here’s the truth: there is nothing stopping you from recognizing the agents who deliver top-tier service.
+In fact, your options are limited only by your imagination.
+Even some of the best, most effective rewards require no investment at all.
+There’s no ‘right’ way to distribute rewards.

 Designing a Call Center Rewards Program: 3 Questions You’ll Need to Address

 Ready to motivate your agents?
 Here’s what you’ll need to consider when designing a call center rewards program from scratch.

 1. How should you structure your rewards program?

 There are two ways you could go about this: rewarding agents on an individual basis or highlighting team successes.
 You could combine these approaches, but by and large, you’ll need to choose one or the other.

 Both program types have big upsides.
 If you reward individual agents, they’ll appreciate it more, and it will help with their career progression.
 If you focus on teams, you’ll encourage friendly competition and create a more cohesive contact center culture.

 Deciding which way to go is a matter of priorities, which may change over time.

 For many companies, this is the biggest sticking point: not knowing how to establish criteria for recognition and rewards.
 There are three basic methods for determining who gets what and when, which we’ll describe below.